Always playing it for laughs . . . . . but on a serious note :

 It is thought that the folds, linings and pockets of the tunics and knickerbockers in the London delivery were infested with plague-carrying fleas and body lice.
 No science of course existed then to explain such things although a distinct scent of contagion was one of the common signs of plague.
 Drawing the correct conclusion from what was almost certainly the wrong evidence helped convince Eyam that the disease was likely transmitted through proximity to a pungent smell in the air.
 Body lice was not suspected.

 That winter Eyam’s epidemic seemed to have passed.
-However with the onset of warmer weather in the following summer a second peak of the dreaded plague returned with a vengeance.
+However - unlike modern day COVID - the onset of warmer weather in the following summer saw a second peak of the dreaded plague return with a vengeance.